“I’m afraid that X is going to happen.”

-If there’s external evidence to support your concerns, then while there may be some internal fear mixed in, you have very valid, real concerns about this person/situation which makes it at best code amber (stop, look, listen and don’t proceed until it’s fully addressed), or it’s code red (abort mission).
-If you can’t figure out where you end and they begin, it’s a sign that you’re too enmeshed anyway and that you need to step back.
+If there’s external evidence to support your concerns, this is knowledge; there’s supporting evidence.
+While there may well be some internal fear mixed in, you have very valid, real concerns about this person/situation.
+It’s, at best, a code amber (stop, look, listen and don’t proceed until it’s fully addressed) situation, or it’s code red (abort mission).
+If you can’t figure out where you end and they begin, it’s a sign that you’re too enmeshed anyway.
+You need to step back.

-What you shouldn’t do is do nothing at all or do the equivalent of running a red light at a level crossing.
+If you do nothing at all (even though you need or have to) or you do the equivalent of running a red light, big problems lie ahead.

-When it comes to concerns that you have about you, it’s important to remember that you’re good enough and that you have to show up and behave like a deserving equal and not some ‘less than’ person shielding your eyes from the light radiating from the arse of someone on a pedestal.
-It’s also important to remember that it’s not all about you – the success or failure of the relationship/situation doesn’t rest wholly and solely on you.
+When it comes to concerns that you have about yourself, it’s important to remember that you’re good enough.
+You have to show up and behave like a deserving equal and not some ‘less than’ person shielding your eyes from the light radiating from the arse of someone on a pedestal.
+It’s also important to remember that it’s not all about you.
+The success or failure of the relationship/situation doesn’t rest wholly and solely on you.

-If you spend most of your time trying to anticipate what’s next or worrying about what isn’t happening, or worrying about the fact that you’re not acting upon knowledge, you create a great deal of unnecessary anxiety in your life that would be lessened by being in your present and where appropriate taking action.
+If you spend most of your time trying to anticipate what’s next or worrying about what isn’t happening, or worrying about the fact that you’re not acting upon knowledge, you create a great deal of unnecessary anxiety in your life.
+Your anxiety decreases significantly by being in your present and, where appropriate, taking action.

 Fear is ultimately just a feeling.
 You are still behind the wheel of your life.
 Please drive and navigate!